cslab/csspin/docs/schemaref.rst

 .. py:data:: extra-tasks
    :type: 'object'

+`extra-tasks` maps task names to task definitions, where task definitions support ``env`` and ``script`` keys.

 .. py:data:: quiet
    :type: 'boolean'

+Spin normally echos the verbatim commands it runs.
+When `quiet` is set, this output is suppressed.
+Additionally, some plugins use `quiet` to suppress more output of the tools they run.

 .. py:data:: verbose
    :type: 'boolean'

+When `verbose` is on, spin outputs additional information, like the time spent running tasks.
+Some plugins use `verbose` to make tools more chatty.

 .. py:data:: hooks
    :type: 'object'

+A dictionary mapping workflow names to lists of commands.
+This is automatically set up by the `when` argument to :py:func:`spin.task`.

 .. py:data:: cruise
    :type: 'object'